Morganfp/movie-hub/README.md

 ### Movie Page

-- Renders a detailed movie page with additional information, including the movie's trailer and overview.
+- Renders a detailed movie page with additional information, including the movie's overview and trailer fetched from The Movie Database (TMDB) API.

 ### Tech